Fl4v/Statistical-Data-Analysis-with-ML-Tools/README.md

 - [ ] Organise project with a proper folder structure
 - [ ] Add tests
-- [ ] Expand the import class to import and clean data, i.e. fill n/a with median
+- [ ] Finish the pipeline for cleaning the data, i.e. fill n/a with median
+- [ ] Clean regression file